Decluttering + Organization as a Mom with ADHD

 Accept that it's an Ongoing Process

-It's easy to watch the netflix shows and think that all of a sudden you will master organization and clutter and your house will be perfect.
+It's easy to watch the Netflix shows and think that all of a sudden you will master organization and clutter and your house will be perfect.
 But decluttering and organization is an ongoing part of home management.
-It gets easier with time for sure but will always need to be maintained.
+It definitely gets easier with time, but it will always need to be maintained.
 Accepting that has allowed me to focus on progress in every room, every closet, every drawer, every cupboard over time.
 I don't have to get it perfect with each edit but have focused on making the habit part of my life.

 Focus on Function

-Let's be honest, I drool over the Home Edit instagram feed and would love that level of beauty and perfection in every drawer of my home but that's just not realistic.
+Let's be honest, I drool over the Home Edit Instagram feed and would love that level of beauty and perfection in every drawer of my home but that's just not realistic.
 For me, I've learned to focus first on function for my family.
 What works best for others on the internet, might not work for us.
 Focusing first on function then gives me time to work on the aesthetics as I go.
-I try and use what I have and have slowly replaced some containers always thinking about what works best for us.
-I'm not trying to achieve instagram worthy perfection today but I also can work towards that in time which is motivating to me and more realistic.
+I try to use what I have and have slowly replaced some containers, always thinking about what works best for us.
+I'm not trying to achieve Instagram worthy perfection today but I also can work towards that in time which is motivating to me and more realistic.

 Clear Containers